ollama/ollama/docs/windows.md

 - `explorer %HOMEPATH%\.ollama` contains models and configuration
 - `explorer %TEMP%` contains temporary executable files in one or more `ollama*` directories

+## Uninstall

+The Ollama Windows installer registers an Uninstaller application.
+Under `Add or remove programs` in Windows Settings, you can uninstall Ollama.

 ## Standalone CLI